SAOR: Single-View Articulated Object Reconstruction: Experiments

 \subsection{Discussion and Limitations}

-Although our proposed method is able to estimate detailed 3D shapes, the texture predictions lack detail and realism.
+Although our proposed approach is able to estimate plausible 3D shapes, the texture predictions are still not fully realistic.
 This could be improved using test-time refinement similar to~\cite{wu2022magicpony} or alternative texture representations.
 During training, our method uses estimated silhouettes and relative depth maps as supervision.
-Depth maps come from a generic pre-trained model, hence are free to acquire as the model is trained on completely different scene-level datasets~\cite{Ranftl2022}.
-However, the segmentation model~\cite{kirillov2020pointrend} needs to be trained on specific categories.
-Moreover, our method fails to generate good shapes if the input images contains unusual viewpoints that differ significantly from the training images.
-We present some examples of failure cases in the supplementary material.
+Both depth maps and silhouettes come from a generic pre-trained models~\cite{Ranftl2022,kirillov2023segany}, hence are free to acquire.
+Finally, our method fails to predict accurate shape if the input images contains unusual viewpoints that differ significantly from the training images or the object is not full visible.
+We present some examples of these failure cases in the supplementary material.